 Special Parking Accommodations

-- To park in ADA designated stalls faculty, staff and students must provide a state-issued handicap hangtag.
-Once we verify permit to driver we will provide a University Disabled hangtag at the regular rate.
-View registration application.
+To park in ADA designated stalls, faculty, staff and students must provide a state-issued handicap hangtag.

-- Students and faculty/staff must register their vehicle with the Department of Parking and Transportation beginning August 6, 2014.
+Students and faculty/staff must register their vehicles with the Department of Parking and Transportation and obtain an appropriate parking permit.

 Blue diagonal lines adjacent to handicap spaces, blue wheelchair ramps and blue curbs ARE NOT handicap spaces.
 Vehicles parked in these areas are illegally parked and will be ticketed even if the handicap hangtag is visible.

-- STUDENTS – A short-term medical hangtag permits students to park in faculty/staff spots, but not designated handicap parking or reserved parking stalls.
-Those who purchase a Park & Ride permit may not qualify for a short-term medical permit.
-(Please note all shuttles offer ADA ramps and lifts from their assigned routes.)
+STUDENTS – A short-term medical hangtag permits students to park in faculty/staff or commuter parking spots, but not designated handicap parking or reserved parking stalls.

 If the need for special parking exceeds 30 days, contact a State/County Tax Collector Office to receive a state-issued temporary (less than 6 months, generally) handicap permit.
-Then return to the Department of Parking and Transportation for a University Disabled hangtag that will enable the student to park in handicap and other faculty/staff parking spaces on campus as long as you also purchase an appropriate University parking permit as well.
+The state issued hangtag will enable you to park in handicap and other parking spaces on campus as long as you also purchase an appropriate University parking permit as well.